 The MIT team, called PipeGuard, intends to commercialize its robotic detection system to help alleviate such losses.
 In Saudi Arabia, where most drinking water is provided through expensive desalination plants, some 33 percent is lost through leakage.
 That’s why that desert nation’s King Fahd University of Petroleum and Minerals has sponsored and collaborated on much of the MIT team’s work, including successful field tests there earlier this year that resulted in some further design improvements to the system, Youcef-Toumi says.

-Those tests, in a mile-long section of 2-inch rusty pipe provided by Pipetech LLC, a pipeline service company in Al Khobar, Saudi Arabia, that frequently uses the same pipe system for validating and certifying pipeline technologies.
+Those tests, in a mile-long section of 2-inch (5-centimeter) rusty pipe provided by Pipetech LLC, a pipeline service company in Al Khobar, Saudi Arabia, that frequently uses the same pipe system for validating and certifying pipeline technologies.
 The tests, in pipes with many bends, T-joints, and connections, involved creating an artificial leak for the robot to find.
 The robot did so successfully, distinguishing the characteristics of the leak from false alarms caused by pressure variations or changes in pipe size, roughness, or orientation.

 “We put the robot in from one joint, and took it out from the other.
 We tried it 14 times over three days, and it completed the inspection every time,” Wu says.
 What’s more, it found a leak that was about one gallon per minute, which is one-tenth the minimum size that conventional detection methods can find on average, and a third as large as those systems can find under even the best of conditions.

 These leakage issues are widespread.
 “In China, there are many newly built cities and they all use plastic water pipes,” says Honghai Bi, CEO of Banzan International Group, one of the largest plastic pipe manufacturers in China.
-“In those new pipe systems there is still about 30 percent of water lost due to leaks every day.
-Currently there is not an effective tool to locate leaks in those plastic pipes, and MIT PipeGuard’s robot is the disruptive change we have been looking for.”
+“In those new pipe systems, there is still about 30 percent of water lost due to leaks every day.
+Currently, there is not an effective tool to locate leaks in those plastic pipes, and MIT PipeGuard’s robot is the disruptive change we have been looking for.”

 The value of the robot is not just for reducing water losses, but also for making water services safer and more reliable.
 “When a leak occurs, the force of the water flowing from underground can do serious structural damage undermining streets, flooding houses, and damaging other underground utilities.
-There is also the issue of loss of service to residents and business for extended period of time,” says Mark Gallager, director of engineering and distribution at the Cambridge, Massachusetts, Water Department.
+There is also the issue of loss of service to residents and business for an extended period of time,” says Mark Gallager, director of engineering and distribution at the Cambridge, Massachusetts, Water Department.
 The ability of this system to detect much smaller leaks could enable early detection and repair, long before serious pipe breaks occur.